Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 <summary>AI Engine and PL Kernels</summary>

 ## AI Engine and PL Kernels
-The top level AI Engine graph fir_aie_graph.h instantiates the symmetric FIR filter for the DSPLib library and uses a `for` loop to connect them all together in a chain.
+The top level AI Engine graph fir_aie_graph.h instantiates the symmetric FIR filter from the AI Engine DSP library, (DSPLib), and uses a `for` loop to connect them all together in a chain.
 The file fir_aie_graph.cpp instantiates the filter chain, and connects it to the AI Engine's  128-bit PLIO interfaces.

 The PL-based data movers consist of MM2S and S2MM kernels.
 The MM2S move data from DDR memory through the NoC to the AI Engine array and the final FIR output from the AI Engine array is moved back to DDR memory through the NoC by the S2MM kernel.
 In either data mover kernel, the side facing NoC uses a memory mapped AXI4 interface (MM-AXI4) and the side facing the AI Engine array uses an AXI4-Stream interface.
 Some additional details regarding the data mover kernels include: